A Marathoner’s Worst Nightmare

 2. Emphasizing non-specific strength training that has no impact on pelvic rhythm, stride length and ground reaction rather than neural training and formwork that simulates key aspects of the gait cycle eliminates energy leaks and relaxes tense over-used muscles.

 3. Errant fueling/hydrating patterns.
 Using gels or sports drinks during the race is a tricky business because the body can store only so much fuel.
 Electrolytes, lost in sweat, particularly in the form of sodium and potassium must also be replaced to help the kidneys keep concentrations in the blood constant.
 In-run replenishment can certainly help you sustain a strong pace more comfortably but it’s all too easy to inadvertently dilute the mixture of fluids and gels which lessens their strength and purity.
 Low concentration of carbohydrates and/or electrolytes delivered to the working muscles makes for a hard race.

-4. Too much dependency on ‘quantitative’ long runs and generic tempo tuns rather than ‘qualitative’ hill workouts, 5K & 10K paced sessions & speed-strength circuits designed to complement those essential longer efforts.
-By supervising these higher intensity exertions carefully, I see them have a much broader impact on V02 max and lactate threshold, key physiological variables that effect endurance running success.
+4. Too much dependency on ‘quantitative’ long runs and generic tempo runs rather than ‘qualitative’ hill workouts, 5K & 10K paced sessions & speed-strength circuits designed to complement those essential longer efforts.
+By supervising these higher intensity exertions carefully, I see them have a much broader impact on V02 max and lactate threshold, key physiological variables that affect endurance running success.

-5. Unrealistic pace judgement, especially starting out (miles 1-4).
+5. Unrealistic pace judgment, especially starting out (miles 1-4).
 A race is often won by those who slow down the least.
 We’ve all seen how many people start out by pushing too hard only to run totally out of steam by the last few miles (or much sooner).
-A 10 second difference in pace per mile can be the difference between a solid finish of 26.2 and a traumatic wall splat.
+A 10-second difference in pace per mile can be the difference between a solid finish of 26.2 and a traumatic wall splat.